CLStrike/bf2mplauncher/README.md

 - Battlefield logo (EA)

-:warning:**Unfortunately, this tool is no longer maintained, the project is here for archiving purposes
+:warning:**Unfortunately, this tool is no longer maintained, the project is here for archiving purposes.
+Feel free to download it as it should still work.